nortonlyr/norton_portfolio/README.md

 ---
 ### [Kafka NYC Bus Live Map](https://github.com/nortonlyr/Kafka_Live_Map)

 In this repo, kafka is used for tracking the route of the designed buslines.
-When we run the busdata producers python files, you will see 3 different moving spots in the map.
+When we run the  three different busdata producers python files, you will see three different moving spots in the map.

 Environment & tools: